LayMui/cucumber_capybara/taquelah_talk/README.md

 The env.rb is loaded first.
 This is where you need to boot up your app

-Cucumber read the features file and map to the step definitions 1 file per domain entities such as signin, roles_privileges, user_management, etc Step definition execute in the context of an Object called the World.
+Cucumber read the features file and map to the step definitions 1 file per domain entities such as signin,  etc
+Step definition execute in the context of an Object called the World.
 By adding my own World module, we make the step definition code easier to read and able to decouple the step definition from the system.
 Any @instance_variable instantiated in a step definition will be assigned to the World, and can be accessed from other step definitions.
-Example The Actor (super_admin) @james.
+Example The Actor (user) @james.

 Includes modules with helper method to the World